JoyPeter-Atule/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Creating a variable using script
+Create a global variable using script